Egbert-Azure/Install-HITECH-C-COMPILER/README.md

 ![Screenshot 2023-03-21 201502](https://user-images.githubusercontent.com/55332675/226793998-eac932a1-6a7e-47b3-a807-ea05b31090a8.jpg)

 ## Z3PLUS
-To run Hitech-C compiler within `Z3PLUS` you need to switch to z3plus small and can run commands like:
+To run Hitech-C compiler within `Z3PLUS` you need to switch to `z3plus small` and then run commands like:

 `alias.cmd`: